ChristianHur/Java-Programming-1/conversions/src/com/christianhur/dynpoly/README.md

 # Dynamic Polymorphism

-This is an example of dynamic polymorphism and (widening).
+This is an example of dynamic polymorphism and (widening), inheritance, class type conversion.

+## Class Information

+         Person
+         /   \
+        /     \
+    Client   Employee
+                |
+             Manager